 This one sounds a little more serious than the others that have been discussed, but it’s not quite as bad as many might assume.
 Kennel Cough is very much a common issue that happens after your dog has stuck in close quarters with other dogs.
 A common ailment among dogs who have just been boarded, this is actually a high-infectious contagious that ultimately doesn’t present much of a threat to a healthy dog.
 In fact, you’ll tend to see most Kennel Cough clearing up on its own in about a week.

 The big symptom of kennel cough isn’t actually the white, foamy vomit but rather than pronounced coughing that will cause your dog to spit up.
 There are a host of other symptoms that range from lethargy to appetite loss, but most dogs are absolutely fine after the infection runs its course.
-It always best to avoid the kennel and use your own crate, when possible.
+It always a good idea to avoid the kennel and use your own crate, when possible – and with the money you’ll save, you can probably afford to buy them the best dog crate anyway.

 Bloat is one of those conditions that you actually do need to worry about.
 It tends to be more common in older dogs or dogs who have deep chests, and one of the earliest symptoms that you’ll see from the condition is the dog’s white foam vomit.
 This comes from the dog’s stomach expanding with fluid or gas and might be the sign of something serious.